Libensemble/libensemble/docs/known_issues.rst

 The following selection describes known bugs, errors, or other difficulties that may occur when using libEnsemble.

+* As of 10/13/2022, on Perlmutter there was an issue running concurrent applications on a node, following a recent system update.
+This also affects previous versions of libEnsemble, and is being investigated.
 * When using the Executor: OpenMPI does not work with direct MPI task submissions in mpi4py comms mode, since OpenMPI does not support nested MPI executions.
 Use either local mode or the Balsam Executor instead.